-The European Green Deal Investment Plan – the Sustainable Europe Investment Plan – announced on 14 January 2020 aims to mobilise public investment and help to unlock private funds through the EU budget and associated instruments, notably through the InvestEU programme.
+The European Green Deal Investment Plan – also called Sustainable Europe Investment Plan – announced on 14 January 2020 aims to mobilise public investment and help to unlock private funds through the EU budget and associated instruments, notably through the InvestEU programme.
 See my paper here.

 However, the financial system as a whole is not yet transitioning fast enough.

 Substantial progress still needs to be made to ensure that the financial sector genuinely supports businesses on their transition path towards sustainability, as well as further supporting businesses that are already sustainable.

 For all of these reasons, the European Green Deal announced a Renewed Sustainable Finance Strategy which will predominantly focus on three areas: (i) strengthening the foundations for sustainable investment by creating an enabling framework, with appropriate tools and structures ; (ii) increasing opportunities to have a positive impact on sustainability for citizens, financial institutions and corporates; (iii) fully managing and integrating climate and environmental risks into financial institutions and the financial system as a whole, while ensuring social risks are duly taken into account where relevant.